blnknlights/blnknlights.github.io/htb/machines/format/format.md

 ## Nginx proxy misconfiguration leading to a blind redis injection

-At this stage it's pretty obvious that the app is using redis, and is connecting to it through a unix domain socket, but to be honest, I wouldn've never figured out any of the following without a hint.
+At this stage it's pretty obvious that the app is using redis, and is connecting to it through a unix domain socket, but to be honest, I would've never figured out any of the following without a hint.

 I was pointed to this writeup by `detectify`: [nginx proxy misconfig](https://labs.detectify.com/2021/02/18/middleware-middleware-everywhere-and-lots-of-misconfigurations-to-fix/)